 So you’ve made the right call to place a booking call with a Portland, Oregon fishing guide to join in on the fishing action.

 Why Choose Hook’em Up For Your Next Portland Fishing Trip

 Fishing with Portland Natives

-Not only are Hook’em Up fishing chaperones and captains well-vast in the Portland, Oregon fishing scene, but some are also Portland natives, tournament fishermen, and boast of unprecedented lake, pond, dam, and river angling expertise.
+Not only are Hook’em Up fishing chaperones and captains well-vast in the Portland, Oregon fishing scene, but they are also Portland natives, tournament fishermen, and boast of unprecedented lake, ocean, and river angling expertise.

 Our captains have star-studded fishing reports and tend to guide some of the best Portland fishing charters year on year based on online customer reviews and firsthand accounts of anglers who’ve been on any of our charters before.